 As a result, a certain “blockchain fatigue” is beginning to set in among those who feel its potential has been over-communicated, while its real-world benefits remain elusive.
 Based on our view of where blockchain is today and, more importantly, it’s likely adoption rate within the next three years, we strongly believe that organisations need to evolve their thinking around the technology.

 While 78 percent of our survey respondents believe they stand to lose competitive advantage if they do not eventually implement blockchain, they see a variety of obstacles moving forward, with a full one-third saying they believe their current return on investment (ROI) in blockchain technology remains “uncertain.”

-However, the only real mistake we believe organizations can make regarding blockchain right now is to do nothing.
-Even without a completely solid business case to implement, we believe that organizations should at the very least, keep an eye on blockchain so that they can take advantage of opportunities when they present themselves.
+However, the only real mistake we believe organisations can make regarding blockchain right now is to do nothing.
+Even without a completely solid business case to implement, we believe that organisations should at the very least, keep an eye on blockchain so that they can take advantage of opportunities when they present themselves.

 When looking at the insights developed from our 2016 survey, the data suggested that blockchain adoption—and its move into production—would have happened at a faster pace than we have seen so far in 2018.
 Still, even though blockchain is rolling out in a more moderated fashion than expected, its adoption remains promising.